parsyl/parquet/README.md

 (defined in ColumnMetaData) must be PLAIN or SNAPPY.
 Also, the parquet file's schema must consist of the currently [supported types](#supported-types).
 But wait, there's more.
-Some of the encodings, like DELTA_BINARY_PACKED, BIT_PACKED, PLAIN_DICTIONARY, BIT_PACKED, and DELTA_BYTE_ARRAY are also not supported.
+Some of the encodings, like DELTA_BINARY_PACKED, BIT_PACKED, PLAIN_DICTIONARY, and DELTA_BYTE_ARRAY are also not supported.
 I would guess there are other parquet options that will cause problems since there are so many possibilities.

 ## Installation